Drug liberalization: Argentina

-In August 2009, the Argentine supreme court declared in a landmark ruling that it was unconstitutional to prosecute citizens for having drugs for their personal use – "adults should be free to make lifestyle decisions without the intervention of the state".
+In August 2009, the Supreme Court of Argentina declared in a landmark ruling that it was unconstitutional to prosecute citizens for having drugs for their personal use – "adults should be free to make lifestyle decisions without the intervention of the state".
 The decision affected the second paragraph of Article 14 of the country's drug control legislation (Law Number 23,737) that punishes the possession of drugs for personal consumption with prison sentences ranging from one month to two years (although education or treatment measures can be substitute penalties).
 The unconstitutionality of the article concerns cases of drug possession for personal consumption that does not affect others.

 Brazil

 In 2002 and 2006, Brazil went through legislative changes, resulting in a partial decriminalization of possession for personal use.
-Prison sentences no longer applied and were replaced by educational measures and community services.
-However, the 2006 law does not provide objective means to distinguish between users or traffickers.
+Prison sentences no longer applied and were replaced by educational measures and community services; however, the 2006 law does not provide objective means to distinguish between users or traffickers.
 A disparity exists between the decriminalization of drug use and the increased penalization of selling drugs, punishable with a maximum prison sentences of 5 years for the sale of very minor quantities of drugs.
 Most of those incarcerated for drug trafficking are offenders caught selling small quantities of drugs, among them drug users who sell drugs to finance their drug habits.
-Since 2006, there's been a long debate whether the anti-drug law goes against the Constitution and principle of personal freedom.
+Since 2006, there has been a long debate whether the anti-drug law goes against the Constitution and principle of personal freedom.
 In 2009, the Supreme Federal Court re-opened to vote if the law is Constitutional, or if it goes against the Constitution specifically against personal Freedom of choice.
 Since each Minister inside the tribunal can take a personal time to evaluate the law, the voting can take years.
 In fact, the voting was re-opened in 2015, 3 ministers voted in favor, and then the law was again paused by another minister.

 Colombia

-Guatemalan President Otto Pérez Molina and Colombian President Juan Manuel Santos proposed the legalization of drugs in an effort to counter the failure of the War on Drugs, which was said to have yielded poor results at a huge cost.
+Guatemalan President Otto Pérez Molina and Colombian President Juan Manuel Santos proposed the legalization of drugs in an effort to counter the failure of the war on drugs, which was said to have yielded poor results at a huge cost.
 On 25 May 2016, the Colombian congress approved the legalization of marijuana for medical usage.